by Cat, Aug 2007 (and updated many times) (photo, right, by Cat)

 I do not recommend using “lite” coconut milk, which is made from the final pressing of coconut meat, left over from the making of whole coconut milk.
 Because of this, it does not contain many of the beneficial fatty acids and other nutrients found in whole coconut milk.
 Instead, I recommend diluting whole coconut milk with filtered water (see my recipe for Coconut Milk Substitute for Dairy Milk in my article on Coconut Milk.

-I culture my own Yogurt and Kefir out of fresh raw milk, 1 quart of each at a time.
-When I cannot get raw milk, I buy whole, pasteurized but not homogenized milk from a local biodynamic organic dairy (Lifeline Dairy (10)) or a local commercial dairy (Kalispell Kreamery (11)) to make my cultured products.
-Culturing gives it a longer shelf life, makes it easier to digest, and provides beneficial probiotic organisms.
+I used to culture my own Yogurt and Kefir out of fresh raw milk, 1 quart of each at a time.
+But when our local commercial dairy – Kalispell Kreamery (11) – started making plain Greek-style yogurt from their simply-pasteurized whole milk, I switched to that.
+Culturing milk gives it a longer shelf life, makes it easier to digest, and provides beneficial probiotic organisms.
+I use half regular and half honey yogurt (made with raw, local honey).

 Commercial yogurt must contain B. Bulgaricus and S. thermophilus to be called yogurt; L. acidophilus, Bifidus or other probiotics may also be included.
 While yogurt’s microorganisms will not colonize in the human gut, they provide an acidic environment that will help your own native microbes to proliferate.